 - I receive a high volume of email and am unlikely to respond immediately or on the weekend.
-If I have not replied within 3 days, you are invited to send a polite reminder. - If the question is best handled in a conversation, we can set a meeting time via email.
-Phone or Zoom can be requested as alternatives to face to face meetings.
+If I have not replied within 3 days, you are invited to send a polite reminder. - If the question is best handled in a conversation, and office hours don't work, we can use email to schedule a meeting time.
+Phone or Zoom alternatives to face to face meetings can be arranged. - The course TA is another point of contact for discussions of course material, generally, or relating to assignments, specifically.